 See this section for considerations when developing training on Contextual Safeguarding an overview of the Contextual Safeguarding training offer and resources.

 ‘Languaging Child and Adolescent Vulnerability’

-This guide supports staff, practitioners, professionals and partner agencies working with children, families and the community to language child vulnerability with specific reference to CSE and CCE.
+This guide, developed by Simone Nyarko (Contextual Safeguarding team in Hackney) supports staff, practitioners, professionals and partner agencies working with children, families and the community to language child vulnerability with specific reference to CSE and CCE.